gpcor/100-Days-Of-Go/README.md

 finished projects here as proof of work.
 Most days will be a short log to show proof of work.

+### Day 13 (16MAR21)
+I finished the "Hard mode Interfaces" assignment with relative ease tonight, and did so without the tutorial telling me how which was really rewarding.
+I am officially on the last section of the course and I'm pumped.
+I've started learning about Go Routines and Channels.
+Go routines seem super interesting and can really speed up your program if used correctly.
+I could see how something like that could be use on a web crawler or maybe even a discord bot to allow for running several different commands at a time.
+When I rain my example program with a Go routine, however, it didn't output anything like it did before.
+From what I've learned, each go routine I rain for my siteRequest function hit a blocking call on the "http.Get()" function.
+Likely, when each routine hit that blocking call they parent routine simply stopped.
+I'm guessing I will figure out how to fix that when I get into the next lesson, which is all about channels.
+I also learned the difference between concurrency and parallelism today, which was a neat concept to dip my toes into.

 ### Day 12 (15MAR21)
 Today was all about wrapping up the lesson about interfaces.
 It's still a bit of a wonky subject if I'm being honest, and in the small code examples we are making